Gitorious-backup/gitorious-docker/README.md

 If you're in a hurry you can skip straight to **Starting/stopping the container - The easy way**.

-NOTE: it assumed that you have correctly installed Docker on the machine that is meant to host Gitorious.
+NOTE: it's assumed that you have correctly installed Docker on the machine that is meant to host Gitorious.
 See [the official Docker installation instructions](http://www.docker.io/gettingstarted/#h_installation).